nickatnight/cookiecutter-fastapi-backend/docs/source/project_features/deployments/digitalocean.rst

 DigitalOcean
 ============

-There a couple of house keeping steps to take before deploying to DigitalOcean.
+There are a couple of house keeping steps to take before deploying to DigitalOcean.
 You can read more about the steps `here <https://docs.digitalocean.com/products/app-platform/how-to/deploy-from-github-actions/#prerequisites>`_.

 .. note::